medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 ---
-title: "Data migration from CHT 3.x to CHT 4.x"
+title: "Migration from CHT 3.x to CHT 4.x"
 linkTitle: "Data migration to 4.x"
 weight: 10
 description: >